 I’ve previously served half baked sweet potatoes and burned oven fries to a table full of less than happy guests.
 I got so frustrated mishandling this orange root vegetable that I pushed it aside for months before finding out there are easy tricks to cooking a perfect sweet potato.

 Since then, I’ve shared with friends and family, the tricks I’ve learn to making tender, caramelized sweet potatoes that work like a charm.
 And since I have a food blog I figured it would only make sense to share them with you too!

 Follow these easy tips and you too will be the envy of home chefs in your neighborhood this holiday season.

-Yams come from Asian and Africa and are related to lilies.
-They are drier and starchier than sweet potatoes and aren’t sold in many grocery stores (you’d have to visit a specialty store to find them).
+Yams come from Asia and Africa and are related to lilies.
+They are drier and starchier than sweet potatoes and harder to find, at least, here in the US.
+You would have to visit a specialty store to find them.
 Their exterior is a brown, bark like color while the flesh is white, purple or a mix of both.

 Sweet potatoes on the other hand come from morning glory.
 They are the ones you see in grocery stores and can come in a variety of colors – orange, white, yellow, purple, red or brown.

 One way to tell them apart is by looking at the ends.
 The ends of sweet potatoes are tapered, almost pinched, while the shape of a yam is more tube like.

 5 Easy Tips To Cooking Beautiful Sweet Potatoes